Akron ABA Therapy Begins With ADOS Testing

 Does Scoring High on the ADOS Test Mean My Child Has Autism?

 Not necessarily, but it’s a good indicator of a strong possibility.
 The final determination will be made by an expert physician, such as one who specializes in pediatric neurology, behavior or psychiatry.
 Having those test results in hand will help the doctor make the best choice.
 You’ll want to make sure you express your concerns and observations with that specialist as well.

 You do not need a doctor’s referral for your child to undergo the ADOS test.
-Clinicians at our ABA therapy clinic, which also provides speech, occupational and physical therapy, can conduct a free initial screening as well as the in-depth ADOS analysis without a doctor’s recommendation.
-Access to those early intervention services, however, will likely require a physician referral (if you want insurance to pay for it).
+Access to early intervention services, however, will likely require a physician referral (if you want insurance to pay for it).